Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/unfinished/cucumber_rails.md

     Then I should see "Brian"
     And I should see "Erich"

+  # use this on top of the feature key-word if you need
+  # to open the browser and test javascript
+  @javascript
   Scenario: create user
     Given I am on the list of new users
     When I fill in "Name" with "Dude"